 Use Human Friendly Email Address

-Spam monitoring tools, like Akismet, are not humans.
-They check relevancy of e-mail addresses before the comments are passed through the spam testing.
-If you use an email address like email@example.com you are most likely to be treated as a spammer.
-It’s (oddly) suggested to avoid hotmail and not-spell-able phrases in your email address.
+Spam monitoring tools, like Akismet, are not human.
+They check the relevancy of e-mail addresses before the comments are passed through the spam testing.
+If you use an email address like firstname.lastname@example.org you are most likely to be treated as a spammer.
+It’s (oddly) suggested to avoid hotmail and non-spell-able phrases in your email address.
 Also, don’t use vulgar, profanity terms in your email address.

 Use your real name and face

 Be truly the one who you are.
-Let the webmaster and fellow commentators call you with your name.
+Let the webmaster and fellow commentators call you by your name.
 Plus, create a Gravatar profile and a Disqus profile to showcase your photo.

 I have always preferred to enter my original name and email-address in the comment author field.

 You can get a backlink by adding a hyperlink to your name.
 Don’t place useless hyperlinks in your comments.
 Necessary hyperlinks can be added but those too must be described properly with an anchor text.

 Be to the Topic